top of page

 FB_IMG_1610929846678.jpg

-My surgery went ahead as planned.
-When I came round and the drugs wore off, I felt instantly more connected with the world.
 As I write this I am 7.5 weeks post-op.
-Today I have been for a run, I have walked the dog, I’ve been shopping, I’ve watched a film and at 9 pm I’m sitting writing this.
-I’m alert and connected.
-This would have been impossible for me to imagine just 8 weeks ago.
-I was useless after 8 pm and I certainly wasn’t running
+Today I have been for a run, walked the dog, and been shopping.
+I’ve watched a film, and at 9 pm I’m sat writing this and still alert.
+All this would have been impossible for me to imagine just eight weeks ago.
+I was useless after 8 pm and I certainly wasn’t running.

-Hyperparathyroidism stole my life, but surgery has given it back.
-I am almost symptom-free now.
-I still get tired, but I think that is probably from doing more.
+I'm almost symptom-free now.
+I still get tired, but think that's probably from doing more.
 I get the occasional headache.
-I returned to work 4 weeks after surgery and I will be back to full-time hours in January.
-My family, friends, and even neighbours have seen a notable difference in me since my surgery.
+I returned to work four weeks after surgery and will be back to full-time hours in January.
+My family, friends, and even neighbours have seen a notable difference in me since surgery.
 My energy levels are much higher.

 Camilla Oates